Ultimate Vanilla Cake Recipe

-When I posted the Best Vanilla Cupcake Recipe, I was asked about converting the Best Vanilla Cupcake into the Ultimate Best Vanilla Cake recipe at least twice a month.
+After I posted my ultimate vanilla cupcake recipe, I was asked about converting it into a cake recipe at least twice a month.

 That post has over 400 comments, most of them talking about how it’s one of the best vanilla cupcake recipes ever.
-It’s definitely my favorite vanilla cupcake recipe and I’ve used it as a base recipe for countless other cupcake recipes.
+It’s definitely my favorite and I’ve used it as a base recipe for countless other cupcake recipes.

 So, of course, readers always want to know how much cake the recipe would make and if anything would need to be changed about the recipe to convert it.
 At the time, I didn’t make cakes at all; I only made cupcakes.
 So, instead of saying, “Sorry, I’m not really sure,” I decided to turn to a cake baking expert for some help.

-I let the incredible Amanda of iambaker take over Cupcake Project to answer your questions and to share her experience converting my vanilla cupcakes to vanilla cake.
+Amanda of iambaker originally contributed this content to answer your questions and to share her experience converting my cupcake recipe to a cake.

 Thank you so much, Stefani, for letting me hang out in your beautiful online home today!
 I am honored to have been able to contribute some insight into your Ultimate Vanilla Cupcake recipe because, seriously, it is amazing!

-Stefani thought it would be a great idea to convert her world-famous recipe into the Ultimate Best Vanilla Cake recipe and I can’t help but think that is brilliant.
+Stefani thought it would be a great idea to convert her world-famous recipe into a cake and I can’t help but think that is brilliant.

 On my blog, iambaker, I make a lot of cakes.
 I have tried more vanilla cake recipes then I care to admit and have only been truly satisfied a few times.

 I would definitely rank this recipe as one of the best vanilla cakes I have ever had!

 I didn’t make any changes to the recipe for vanilla cupcakes because, really, why mess with perfection?
 But, I do have some tips to use when converting the cupcakes to a vanilla cake: